FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 <img src="https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/blob/2020Fall/images/horoscope.png?raw=true"  width="250"/>

-Make a paper display that uses the servo to show how many times a button on the front has been pressed (or any other thing you can sense or count).
+Make a paper display for your project that communicates the state of the Pi and a sensor.
 Ideally you should design it so that you can slide the breadboard out to work on the circuit or programming, and then slide it back in and reattach a few wires to be back in operation.

 **a.
 Make a video of your paper display in action.**

+### Part D
+### Materiality

+**Open Ended**: We are putting very few constraints on this part but we want you to get creative.

+Design a system with the Pi and anything from your kit with a focus on form, and materiality.
+The "stuff" that enclose the system should be informed by the desired interaction.
+What would a computer made of rocks be like?
+How would an ipod made of grass behave?
+Would a roomba made of gold clean your floor any differently?